Matrix-21/sql-DataWarehouse-project/README.md

 ## 🧠 What I Learned

-  -End-to-end design of a modern SQL-based data warehouse -Applying Medallion architecture to real-world scenarios -Writing reusable, production-level SQL stored procedures -Building audit-friendly ETL pipelines using timestamps and quality checks -Documenting and structuring data projects for team handoff or GitHub showcasing
+  - End-to-end design of a modern SQL-based data warehouse
+  - Applying Medallion architecture to real-world scenarios
+  - Writing reusable, production-level SQL stored procedures
+  - Building audit-friendly ETL pipelines using timestamps and quality checks
+  - Documenting and structuring data projects for team handoff or GitHub showcasing